Hack The Box - TwoMillion

 shell

-Enumeration of the system led to the discovery of a username and password in a .env file.
+Enumeration of the system led to the discovery of a username and password in ~/html/.env:

 cat .env

-I viewed the /etc/passwd file to see what users were on the system.
+I viewed /etc/passwd to see what users were on the system:

 cat /etc/passwd

-There's an admin user listed, so I attempted to login with SSH using the username admin and password SuperDuperPass123
+There was an admin user, so I attempted to log in over SSH using the username admin and password SuperDuperPass123:

 admin ssh login